Young LGBTQI+ people ‘nearly twice as likely’ to encounter hate speech online

 The study showed that 26% of all those surveyed had experienced violence online, 23% had seen abuse or trolling and a further 23% had encountered sexual content.

-Three in ten young people also said that their sleep had been negatively impacted by the internet and digital devices.
+Three in 10 young people also said that their sleep had been negatively affected by the internet and digital devices.

 In contrast, 53% said they felt that being online had a positive impact on their relationships with friends – although more than one in four said they would like to spend less time on their devices.